-Free reserves at the end of August 2023 are lower than the Trustees determined level of 4 weeks of expenditure (approx. £450k) and the school continues to work towards increasing this to the desired level.
+Free reserves at the end of August 2024 at £460k have increased by £44k in the year but are not yet at the Trustees determined level of 4 weeks of expenditure (approx. £550k), and the school continues to work towards increasing this to the desired level.